When Teachers Lead Because Government Won’t: ISTA’s AI Guidance

 Our students are using AI.
 Not proficiently, but they’re using it nonetheless.
 Why wouldn’t they?
 This powerful technology sits in every student’s pocket, integrated into the social media platforms they use constantly.
 Snapchat’s AI assistant, Meta AI across WhatsApp and Instagram, ChatGPT just a browser tap away.
 These aren’t specialist tools requiring technical knowledge; they’re companions embedded in the apps students already spend hours using daily.

-The implications for assessment are profound, but for some teachers, the pressure is even more immediate.
+For some teachers, the pressure is even more immediate.

 Science Teachers on the Front Line